guillemsarda/react-rxjs-state-management/README.md

 (*) Notice that all the states can be accessed with the name that we have given it previously.
 <br>
 (**) In the same way, all the setter functions can be accessed with: set + given name (i.e., in camelCase).

+## The state handler

+The state handler is an object that must have these 3 entries:
+- `name`: The state's name (you will use it to access its value).
+- `defaultState`: The default state of the corresponding state.
+- `setter`: The function that will handle all the state updates. **This function needs to return always the next value.** It takes two arguments:
+  - `state`: The value of the previous state.
+  - `payload`: The argument passed when the setter method is invoked.

+___

 **If you find any issues, feel free to make a PR!**